-In her insightful book Video Art (Phaidon Press, 2020), renowned curator and founder of the video exhibition and collection programmes at MoMA Barbara London recalls the definition of time-based art is used nowadays for a broad category of contemporary art that works with the element of duration.
+In her insightful book Video Art (Phaidon Press, 2020), renowned curator and founder of the video exhibition and collection programmes at MoMA Barbara London recalls the definition of time-based art used nowadays for a broad category of contemporary art that works with the element of duration.
 Video, sound, independent film, software art and internet art unfold over time.
-And artist involves in these temporal forms have had to navigate the evolution of new technologies.
+And artists involved in these temporal forms have had to navigate the evolution of new technologies.

 The Julia Stoschek Collection in Berlin, which is one of the world’s most comprehensive private collections of time-based art, dedicated to the public presentation, advancement, conservation, and scholarship of media and performance practices, is presenting on 5th September Quantification Trilogy, a solo show exhibition by Canadian-born Berlin-based artist Jeremy Shaw.

 Quantification Trilogy is held at JSC Berlin until November 29, 2020.
-The exhibition will be on view at JSC Düsseldorf January 17–June 6, 2021.
+The exhibition will be on view at JSC Düsseldorf from January 17 to June 6, 2021.